pnlbwh/PNL-manual/README.md

 It is a bidirectional sync, so changes can be pushed in either direction.
 Press '/' to skip a change, 'f' to accept a proposed change, and '<' or '>' to push a change from or to the cluster.

+# Multi-Atlas Brain Segmentation (MABS)

+The old script to run MABS, `mabs.sh` in `pnlutil`, has been replaced by `atlas.py` in `pnlpipe/pnlscripts`.
+This script includes an option to fuse labelmaps using `antsJointFusion`, a method that outperformed several other fusion strategies tested in DWI baseline mask prediction.
+It also fixes a bug in that it deletes its temporary output when interrupted and won't fill up the cluster `/tmp` directories.

+It has an option to accept command line arguments as well as a csv file.

+Command line arguments:

+    ./pnlscripts/atlas.py args -h
+    Specify training images and labelmaps via commandline arguments.

+    Usage:
+        atlas.py args [SWITCHES]

+    Meta-switches
+        -h, --help                                     Prints this help message and quits --help-all                                     Print help messages of all subcommands and quit -v, --version                                  Prints the program's version and quits

+    Switches
+        --fusion VALUE:{'avg', 'antsJointFusion'}      Also create predicted labelmap(s) by fusing the atlas labelmaps; may be given multiple times
+        -i, --images VALUE:str                         list of images in quotations, e.g. "img1.nrrd img2.nrrd"; required
+        -l, --labels VALUE:str                         list of labelmap images in quotations, e.g. "mask1.nrrd mask2.nrrd cingr1.nrrd cingr2.nrrd"; required
+        -n, --names VALUE:str                          list of names for generated labelmaps, e.g. "atlasmask atlascingr"; required
+        -o, --out VALUE:str                            output directory; required
+        -t, --target VALUE:ExistingFile                target image; required

+Csv file argument:

+    ./pnlscripts/atlas.py csv -h
+    Specify training images and labelmaps via a csv file.
+The names in the header row will be used to name the generated atlas labelmaps.

+    Usage:
+        atlas.py csv [SWITCHES] csv

+    Meta-switches
+        -h, --help                                     Prints this help message and quits --help-all                                     Print help messages of all subcommands and quit -v, --version                                  Prints the program's version and quits

+    Switches
+        --fusion VALUE:{'avg', 'antsJointFusion'}      Also create predicted labelmap(s) by averaging the atlas labelmaps; may be given multiple times
+        -o, --out VALUE:str                            output directory; required
+        -t, --target VALUE:ExistingFile                target image; required